-As at February 20, 2012, the actual indebtedness of Canmarc to the abovementioned financial institutions amounted to approximately \$333.6 million in the aggregate; namely approximately \$22.1 million of hypothecary loans owed to the financial institution of which Desjardins Securities Inc. is the subsidiary, \$14.4 million of hypothecary loans owed to the financial institution of which CIBC World Markets Inc. is the subsidiary, \$162.7 million of hypothecary loans owed to the financial institution of which Scotia Capital Inc. is the subsidiary, \$5.3 million of hypothecary loans owed to the financial institution of which RBC Dominion Securities Inc. is the subsidiary, \$89.8 million of hypothecary loans owed to the financial institution of which TD Securities Inc. is the subsidiary and approximately \$39.3 million outstanding under the Canmarc Credit Facility, in respect of which the lenders are the financial institutions of which NBF (as to approximately \$15.7 million) and TD Securities Inc. (as to approximately \$23.6 million) are subsidiaries.
+As at May 22, 2012, the actual consolidated indebtedness of the REIT to the above-mentioned financial institutions amounted to approximately \$662.7 million in the aggregate; namely approximately \$131.0 million of hypothecary loans owed to the financial institution of which Desjardins Securities Inc. is a subsidiary, approximately \$25.8 million of hypothecary loans owed to the financial institution of which CIBC World Markets Inc. is a subsidiary, approximately \$92.2 million of hypothecary loans owed to the financial institution of which Scotia Capital Inc. is a subsidiary, approximately \$4.5 million of hypothecary loans owed to the financial institution of which RBC Dominion Securities Inc. is a subsidiary, approximately \$19.7 million of hypothecary loans owed to the financial institution of which TD Securities Inc. is a subsidiary, and approximately \$389.5 million outstanding under the Credit Facility and the Canmarc Acquisition Bridge Facility, in respect of which the lenders are the financial institutions of which NBF (as to approximately \$61.3 million), BMO (as to approximately \$69.8 million), Desjardins Securities Inc. (as to approximately \$55.8 million) CIBC World Markets Inc. (as to approximately \$34.9 million), Scotia Capital Inc. (as to approximately \$76.9 million), RBC Dominion Securities Inc. (as to approximately \$20.9 million) and TD Securities Inc. (as to approximately \$69.9 million) are subsidiaries, as the case may be.